Continuing Education Unit (CEU) Guidelines Overview

 - Procedures and criteria for the evaluation of the activity, and of individual participants’ achievements, if appropriate, are established prior to the activity and provision is made for the results to be recorded at the conclusion of the activity.

 Responsible sponsorship.
-An activity for which CEUs are to be recorded must be sponsored by a department, school, or other unit of the University.
+An activity for which CEUs are to be recorded must be sponsored by a department, school, or other unit of the University of North Carolina at Chapel Hill.
 This sponsorship includes the assignment of supervision of the activity to a professionally capable program director or educational administrator, and compliance with applicable reporting requirements.

 Qualified instruction.
 The development of a systematic process leading to specified educational objectives requires the selection of an instructional staff that has the following qualifications: